In this article

 Start Before the Panic

 The best time to use this system is the moment you learn about a deadline — not the moment you start panicking about it.
-Enter the date.
+Write down the date.
 Break it down.
-Let the template distribute the work.
+Spread the work across your days.

 Your brain panics and freezes at the same time.
 This system gives it something to do instead.